NightHawkATL/portainer-template-lists/LanCache/readme.md

 # **LanCache Setup for AdGuardHome w/Unbound**

-I installed LanCache on a VM that has a small “internal” storage and a large cache storage using a pair of 3TB drives in a mirror.
+I installed LanCache on an Ubuntu 22.04 VM that has a small “internal” storage and a large cache storage using an NFS share from my TrueNAS server to create a "disk" on Proxmox to store the downloads.
+I continue to try and find a good solution to get the network share to work on the system but permissions always get in the way.
+I might try linking the NFS share in `/etc/fstab` to see if I get better results and can access the files directly on any computer if needed.
 I followed the basic steps to deploy LanCache using their script and configuring the .env file.
 Once deployed, I started working on adding everything to work with AdGuard.
 If you haven't worked with LanCache before, it will require good resources for it to run smoothly.
 I gave my LanCache server decent resources and it is using as much as I give it.
 ![image](https://github.com/user-attachments/assets/bd0487ff-5e1b-4351-a6c1-9dbfa6d806bb)
 ![image](https://github.com/user-attachments/assets/df755e0c-afe8-4a38-8f7c-182a78e27ac5)
 ![image](https://github.com/user-attachments/assets/4ca38af1-7582-44f1-818f-f38673b4691a)